Monday, August 28, 2023

 After marrying Theresa, London remained in the town of Chesterfield.
 In 1900, he was working as a farmer.
 Whatever he did for work during the 1880s and 1890s, he was good at it as he had earned enough money to own his own house.
 This was a rare achievement for Black man in Jim Crow South Carolina.

 The 1900 census did not record the addresses of homes, so it is unclear where exactly London was living.
 They likely were living near downtown Chesterfield since the records show that they were living near many professionals and local officials such as the town constable and the county treasurer.
 A comparison of London with his Black neighbors highlights his personal achievements.
-Most Black families rented their houses and were headed by men working as farm or day laborers.
+Most Black families rented their houses and were headed by men working as common laborers.

 The census shows Black people and white people living in close proximity to each other.
 Likely, the Black people were living on side streets.
 Before Jim Crow, the different races had lived in close proximity to each other, often on the same land.
 In the early years of segregation, this housing pattern often evolved into one where white families lived on a main street and Black families on nearby side streets.
 Only later did white and Black neighborhood become physically distant.